 Have you displayed in art shows?

-Viland informs that it is best creating bolder designs to distinguish on darker skinned people.
+Viland informs that it is best to create bolder designs to distinguish ON darker-skinned people.

 So, you are a perfectionist?